Yaojun-Lai/Get_Images_From_Youtube_App/README.md

 Please note that the app may not work due to inconsistencies with the Pytube library.
 There have been recent bugs reported with this library that may affect the app's functionality.

+## Acknowledgments

+We would like to thank Shuxin Li, Katherin Liu, Rebecca Ji, and Qianyi Zhang for providing training data and testing data to evaluate the model.

 ## Installation

 To run the app locally, follow these steps: